Church hall

 Rovira Friendship House in Victoria, Australia is owned by the Catholic Church and used for events.

 Pöytyä church hall in Finland during a 2008 July day.

 The All Saints Church hall in Canberra, Australia being used for a community dance in November 2015.

 A church hall or parish hall is a room or building associated with a church, generally for community and charitable use.
 In smaller and village communities, it is often a separate building near the church, while on more restricted urban sites it may be in the basement or a wing of the main church building.
-Activities in the hall are not necessarily religious, but parts of local community life, similarly to in an assembly hall.
-For example, Rovira House in Victoria, Australia is used by the Catholic Church in the suburb of Murrumbeena for events.
+Activities in the hall are not necessarily religious, but parts of local community life, similar to an assembly hall.